 Between 1983 and 2000, David Webb, Curator for the Florida Museum Vertebrate Paleontology department, conducted research on submerged localities in the Aucilla River under the auspices of the Aucilla River Prehistory Project (ARPP).
 These sites yielded evidence of human, animal, and plant life spanning the past 30,000 years.
 In 2003 the ARPP collections were transferred to the Florida Archaeology collections to be curated with the rest of the archaeological material from Florida.

-Other anthropological curators in the Florida Museum specializing in Florida archaeology have been E. Thomas Hemmings, Jerald T. Milanich, Kathleen A. Deagan, Brenda J. Sigler-Eisenberg, and William H. Marquardt.
-And, in more recent years Neill J. Wallis and Charles R. Cobb.
-Wallis’s work focuses most closely on sites in north central Florida revisiting legacy sites (e.g. Garden Patch) and working at new sites (e.g. Parnell, Seven Sisters and Pine Landing).
+Other anthropological curators in the Florida Museum specializing in Florida archaeology have been: E. Thomas Hemmings, Jerald T. Milanich, Kathleen A. Deagan, Brenda J. Sigler-Eisenberg, and William H. Marquardt, and, in more recent years Neill J. Wallis, Charles Cobb, and Michelle LeFebvre.
+Wallis’ work focuses most closely on sites in north central Florida revisiting legacy sites (e.g., Garden Patch) and working at new sites (e.g., Parnell, Seven Sisters and Pine Landing).
 Collections, field and laboratory notes, and archival materials generated by the research projects undertaken or supervised by these curators during their tenure are curated at the Florida Museum.
 The bulk of the materials focus on pre-Columbian and Colonial period archaeology of Florida.
 These legacy holdings are the basis for current research and baseline information for new and continuing research initiatives.
 Several collections from archaeological sites along the Georgia coast are included in these collections.